 You don't need to build a raised bed or even deep planters to grow some of your favorite root veggies.
 It can be as simple as repurposing pots, boxes and other kitchen items to serve the same purpose.
 Just keep in mind that round or glob varieties of radishes (like Easter Egg and Pink Beauty) and carrots (Round Romeo or short types like Little Finger and Parisienne) will grow best.

 Microgreens are a great way to get nutrient-dense vegetables into your winter diet without investing a lot of time and space into your indoor garden.
 Simply put, they're sprouted seeds that most of us can grow without much of a problem — all you need is a clean mason jar or flat dish, seeds and time.

-Most gardeners probably never think about growing their own mushrooms.
-In recent years there have been a few mushroom kits sold commercially that really take a lot of the guesswork and mystery out of growing mushrooms.
-The best part of growing mushrooms indoors is that you are not limited by the time of year, and low light levels are not a problem.
-The kits come with prepared growing medium and mushroom spawn.
-You water once when preparing the kit and place them in a cool (50 to 60 F), dark location and within a couple of weeks mushrooms start to crop up.
+Not all gardeners think about growing their own mushrooms, but in recent years there have been mushroom kits sold commercially that take a lot of the guesswork out of the process.
+The best part of growing these guys indoors: you're not limited by the time of year, and low light levels won't ever pose a problem.

-Beans are easy to germinate and a fun seed for kids to grow.
+Beans are easy to germinate and a fun seed for the whole fam to grow.
 Look for dwarf broad beans and dwarf runner bean varieties that you can grow in tall, sunny windowsills.
-Similarly, look for dwarf tropical fruit trees, or trees grown on dwarf rootstock, to add some variety to your indoor vegetable garden.
-The best vegetables to grow indoors are those that you can provide enough light and growing space.
-But do not be afraid to experiment and try new plants.